Duloxetine Canon, 60 mg 28 pcs

 Composition

-Enco-soluble capsules solid gelatin â 1, body and cap blue; the contents of the capsules – spherical microgranules from almost white to yellowish-white.
+Enteric-soluble hard gelatin capsules No. 1, blue body and cap; the contents of the capsules are spherical microgranules from almost white to yellowish-white.

-Hypromellose E5 21.08 mg,
+hypromellose E5 21.08 mg,

-Hypromellose HP55 31.02 mg,
+hypromellose HP55 31.02 mg,

-Starch 88.18 mg,
+starch 88.18 mg,

 mannitol 94.6 mg,